Aliases for IFNL2 Gene

 GeneCards Summary for IFNL2 Gene

-IFNL2 (Interferon, Lambda 2) is a Protein Coding gene.
-Among its related pathways are NOD-like Receptor Signaling Pathways and PEDF Induced Signaling.
-GO annotations related to this gene include cytokine activity.
+IFNL2 (Interferon Lambda 2) is a Protein Coding gene.
+Diseases associated with IFNL2 include Psoriasis 12.
+Among its related pathways are Cytokine Signaling in Immune system and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and cytokine activity.
 An important paralog of this gene is IFNL3.

 Cytokine with antiviral, antitumour and immunomodulatory activities.
 Plays a critical role in the antiviral host defense, predominantly in the epithelial tissues.
 Acts as a ligand for the heterodimeric class II cytokine receptor composed of IL10RB and IFNLR1, and receptor engagement leads to the activation of the JAK/STAT signaling pathway resulting in the expression of IFN-stimulated genes (ISG), which mediate the antiviral state.
 Has a restricted receptor distribution and therefore restricted targets: is primarily active in epithelial cells and this cell type-selective action is because of the epithelial cell-specific expression of its receptor IFNLR1.
 Seems not to be essential for early virus-activated host defense in vaginal infection, but plays an important role in Toll-like receptor (TLR)-induced antiviral defense.
 Plays a significant role in the antiviral immune defense in the intestinal epithelium.
 Exerts an immunomodulatory effect by up-regulating MHC class I antigen expression.